philterd/philter/docs/docs/redaction/legal_holds.md

 ## Admin Access

 Administrators can manage holds on behalf of any user via the `?owner=<email>` parameter on all API endpoints.
-They can view all holds from the **Holds** dashboard page, which shows a global table rather than a per-user view.
+They can view all holds from the **Legal Holds** dashboard page, which shows a global table rather than a per-user view.
 Every time an admin acts on another user's hold, an `admin_cross_user_access` audit event is recorded.

 Non-admin users cannot specify an `owner` parameter that differs from themselves.
 Attempting to do so returns **HTTP 404 Not Found**.